joaoraf/menthor-backend/README.md

-# groovy-ontouml2
+# Ontouml2 API
-The new OntoUML 2.0 metamodel infrastructure represented in Groovy
+The OntoUML 2.0 metamodel in Groovy